elixirschool/elixirschool/lessons/en/basics/sigils.md

 ## Creating Sigils

 One of the goals of Elixir is to be an extendable programming language.
-It should come as no surprise then that you can easily create your own custom sigils.
+It should come as no surprise then that you can create your own custom sigils.
 In this example, we will create a sigil to convert a string to uppercase.
 As there is already a function for this in the Elixir Core (`String.upcase/1`), we will wrap our sigil around that function.